VIAME/VIAME/README.md

 [CMake](https://cmake.org/), and a [C++ compiler](http://www.cplusplus.com/doc/tutorial/introduction/).
 Installing Python and CUDA is also recommended.
 If using CUDA, versions 11.7 or 11.6 are preferred, with CUDNN 8.
 Other CUDA or CUDNN versions may or may not work.
-For python distributions, at a minimum Python3.6 or above, and Pip is necessary.
+For python distributions, at a minimum Python3.6 or above, Pip, and Numpy is necessary.

 To build on the command line in Linux, use the following commands, only replacing [source-directory] and [build-directory] with locations of your choice.
 While these directories can be the same,